jouellnyc/BB-ESP32-KIOSK/README.md

   see https://micropython.org/download/esp32spiram/ for the right firmware.

-  This repo is unlikely to work on a ESP8266 based board w/o modifications, hence the use of a 4 MB board.
+  This repo is unlikely to work on a ESP8266 based board w/o modifications due to RAM usage, I chose the 4 MB board to have plenty.

   The difference in dollar cost is minimal, but code effort is likely much larger.